 And THIS is the million dollar question on everyone's lips!

-Waiting for your breasts to drop and fluff is a bit like waiting for your hair to grow!
+Waiting for your breast implants to drop and fluff is a bit like waiting for your hair to grow!
 Boobie mantra reminder time: be patient.

 D&F happens at about 1% per day.

 This interesting statistic was suggested by a doctor on another breast augmentation site.
 If it's right it works out at over 3 months for your breasts to D&F.